Police: McDonald’s employee took cash, replaced it with counterfeit

-BROOKVILLE, CLEARFIELD CO.
+BROOKVILLE, JEFFERSON CO.
 Pa.
 (WTAJ) — Police have arrested a McDonald’s employee suspected of forgery, theft, and counterfeit on August 6, 2019.

 Police were called to McDonald’s at 249 Allegheny Blvd. for a report of counterfeit money.